cogent3/ensembldb3/doc/query_ensembl.rst

     >>> print longest.Cds
     ATGCCTATTGGATCCAAA...

-All Regions have a ``getFeatures`` method which differs from that on genome only in that the genomic coordinates are automatically entered for you.
+All Regions have a ``get_features`` method which differs from that on genome only in that the genomic coordinates are automatically entered for you.
 Regions also have the ability to return their sequence as an annotated ``cogent`` sequence.
 The method on ``Gene`` simply queries the parent genome using the gene's own location as the coordinate for the currently supported region types.
 We will query ``brca2`` asking for gene features, the end-result will be a ``cogent`` sequence that can be used to obtain the CDS, for instance, using the standard ``cogent`` annotation capabilities.

 .. doctest::